 This Chapter presents our experiments.
 We apply our model to two downstream tasks, one for page stream segmentation and the other for classifying document types.
+We performed four experiments with the Tobacco800 dataset for the page stream segmentation task and two with the RVL-CDIP dataset for the document type classification.
 We use the Tobacco800 dataset for the page stream segmentation task and the RVL-CDIP and VICTOR datasets for document type classification.
 For Tobacco800, we followed the train, validation, and test split defined by [9], whilst we used the standard split for RVL-CDIP, and for the VICTOR dataset, we followed the division defined by [3].
 We performed classification experiments with and without using our model to compare the results.
+Thus, it identified the location (quadrants) of each bounding box's beginning, middle, and end and added spatial tokens (tags) to the text.